 NFT & Social Media

-Social media networks have played a huge role in the overall popularity as well as utility surrounding NFTs.
+Decentralized social media platforms have played a huge role in the overall popularity as well as utility surrounding NFTs.

 Social tokens are fungible, and each one of them is the same.
 What this means is that they typically have the same privileges and benefits associated with them.